About Us

 Acknowledgments

 The Transforming Lives Through Resilience Education website would not have been possible without the help of so many wonderful people at The University of Texas at Austin.
-I am grateful to Renulfo Ramirez and Mark McFarland for supporting this project and providing the resources to see the project to completion.
-I was especially honored to work with Tim Kerr, who did the audio, and Arnie Flores, the graphic designer.
-Finally, a huge thanks to Sa Lisa Liu (PhD candidate) and Dr. Lucas Horton, Director of Instructional Innovation, College of Education, for their design work and for hosting the resilience program free of charge on the College of Education website.
+I am grateful to Renulfo Ramirez and Mark McFarland for supporting this project, Tim Kerr, who did the audio, Arnie Flores, the graphic designer, and Dr. Lucas Horton, Director of Instructional Innovation, College of Education, and his staff for their design work and for hosting the resilience program free of charge on our college website.

 I also want to thank my corporate colleagues for allowing me to teach and learn in their environment.
 Special thanks to Sandi Aitken of Motorola for her faith in my ability to develop and teach the material.
-The original project, Transforming Stress Into Resilience, was her idea.
-Thanks also to Nancy Lesch of Motorola for her creativity, Rebecca Ryan-Swift and Gail Sulak of 3M for their leadership and support, Dr. Tre McCalister of Dell for her contributions to the curriculum and to our research projects, and Bill and Dr. Linda McCarley for their excellent consulting and mentorship throughout the project.
-Finally, thanks to Olin Clemons of the Texas Health and Human Services Commission for supporting my research and teaching, and for his integrity and commitment to serving the people who serve the people.
-I value our work together, and I treasure our friendships.
+The original project, Transforming Stress into Resilience, was her idea.
+Thanks also to Nancy Lesch of Motorola for her creativity, Rebecca Ryan-Swift and Gail Sulak of 3M for their leadership and support, Dr. Tre McCalister of Dell for her contributions to the curriculum and our research projects, and Bill and Dr. Linda McCarley for their professional consulting throughout the project.

 Department of Kinesiology and Health Education